 Procurement Act 2023 - guidance for suppliers

-The Procurement Act 2023 and the Procurement Regulations 2024 will apply from 28 October 2024, and will change how public procurement is carried out.
+The Procurement Act 2023 and the Procurement Regulations 2024 are in place from 24 February 2025, and change how public procurement is carried out.
 This is aimed at improving the way supplies, services and works are procured for the public sector.

 Helpful resources for suppliers